Strange-boy/easy-eat/README.md

 # Easy eat

 **Looking to satisfy your cravings without the hassle?
 Look no further!
-This project presents Jo's Kitchen, a user-friendly food ordering app**
+This project presents Easy eat, a user-friendly food ordering app**

 ## Video Demo